hjson/hjson-py/index.rst

 BOM in their input.
 This module's deserializer will ignore an initial BOM, if present.

-.. versionchanged:: 3.6.0
-  Older versions would raise :exc:`ValueError` when an initial BOM is present

 The RFC does not explicitly forbid JSON strings which contain byte sequences that don't correspond to valid Unicode characters (e.g. unpaired UTF-16 surrogates), but it does note that they may cause interoperability problems.